elusivecodes/fQuery/README.md

 **Find One By ID**

-Find the first element with a specific ID.
+Find the first node with a specific ID.

 - `id` is a string indicating the id to search for.
-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *ShadowRoot*, *Document* or an array of elements, and will default to the *Document* context.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *HTMLCollection* or an array of nodes, and will default to the *Document* context.

 ```javascript
 const element = dom.findOneById(id, nodes);